librallu/RICM4Projet/reports/Final_report/final.rst

 into bytecode for the ESP 8266. it is based upon GCC.

-FIRST STEPS: understanding the card
+FIRST STEPS: understanding the card and its environnement
 ===================================

 To understand how the card is functionning, we tried at first to use its primary